Limits & expectations

 Interactive and pack-specific elements

-Many interactive Bricks element types (e.g. some sliders, tabs, accordions, modals) and ecosystem packs (Frames, branded add-ons, …) are not delivered as finished, native Etch interactive blocks.
-You will often see placeholders, partial markup, or content you rebuild in Etch using patterns, blocks, or your own CSS.
+Navigation (dropdowns, mega menus, the mobile burger) and accordions are converted into working, self-contained equivalents.
+Other interactive Bricks element types — sliders, tabs, modals, off-canvas toggles — and some ecosystem packs are not delivered as finished, native Etch interactive blocks yet.
+Those arrive as clearly marked placeholders with their content preserved, ready to rebuild in Etch using patterns, blocks, or your own CSS.

 A good source of reusable pieces is patterns.etchwp.com—treat the migration output as a starting point, not a pixel-perfect clone.